Baked Polenta with Mushrooms and Smoked Gouda

 Place the squash in a large pan cut side down and place the pan in the oven.
 Roast for 60 minutes.

-Add the onions and cook, tossing frequently, for about 5 minutes.
+Add the onions and cook for about 5 minutes.
+Stir frequently.

-Line a 12 inch oblong Pyrex dish with aluminum foil.
+Line a 8 inch square Pyrex dish with aluminum foil.

 Place the water in a medium sauce pan over high heat.

-When the water boils, slowly add the cornmeal while whisking.
+When the water boils, slowly add the polenta while whisking.

-Cook, whisking frequently, for about 10 minutes until the polenta begins to thicken.
+Cook for 5 to 10 minutes or until the polenta begins to thicken.
+Stir frequently.

 Add the parmesan and the mashed acorn squash.
 Whisk until the cheese is melted.